 I received $162.50 for the piece.

-In the old file for this article, I discovered a note from Barry Klein, asking permission to use the design in his Electronic Music Circuits book for Sams.
-It is now out of print.
+In the old file for this article, I discovered a note from Barry Klein, asking permission to use the design in his Electronic Music Circuits book.

 Another one of my music-related pieces from the same epoch: Fractal Music Composition